hstarmans/freecad_hexastorm/README.md

 Plots the following rays for the optical system.
 - rays which form the edges of a laser scanline
-- central ray through the optical system
+- central ray through the optical system through untilted prism
 - ray which hit edges photodiode

-Rays can removed by simply removing the object created.
+Rays can be removed by simply deleting the object created.

 ## TODO